Bhasha03/scikit-surprise/README.md

 # scikit-surprise
-Unable to install surprise package for your recommendation system project?
-Say no more!
+Having trouble installing the surprise package for your recommendation system project?
+Don’t worry!